ExtremeElectronics/RC2040-ROMWBW/README.md

 ## Buttons

-Aux/But - FFS noes nothing see Notes.
+But - FFS does nothing at present see Notes.

 Restart Z80, restarts without reloading the rom or ram from SD

-Dump - dumps 64K ram into a Bin file on the SD and to console.
+Dump - dumps 0-64K ram into a Bin file on the SD and to console.

 ## Links
 UART / USB selection works (although debug is still via USB) a switch on the back of the pico WBW